When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. Cup Stack

-2. Hershey’s Kisses & Chopsticks
+2. Hershey’s Kisses and Chopsticks

 3. Toilet Paper Pull

-For this game, you unwind two rolls of toilet paper and place a heavy(ish) object at the end.
-Players race to roll their toilet paper back up without tearing the paper or tipping the item.
-The first player to pick their thing off the end of the unbroken toilet roll wins.
+Unwind two rolls of toilet paper across the room and place a slightly heavy object, like a plastic cup of water, at the far end.
+Players must race to roll the paper back up without tearing it or tipping the object over.
+The first player to retrieve their item wins.

-4. Suck Up The Skittles
+4. Suck Up the Skittles

 5. Cookie Face